NikolaosPapas/aisd-wde-5-ai-flexbox-and-css-grid/README.md

 ##

 ## Description 📄
-In this assignment, you'll work on your own to create a responsive pet store webpage titled "FlexGrid's Pet Emporium" using Flexbox and CSS Grid, with step-by-step guidance from AI.
-Let's get started!
+In this assignment, you'll create a responsive pet store webpage titled "FlexGrid's Pet Emporium" using Flexbox and CSS Grid, with step-by-step guidance from AI.

 ## Expected Project Structure 🏗️